 UTI biofilms are sticky substances that adhere to the bladder wall and contain and protect bacterial communities.
 Because up to 80% of chronic or recurrent infections within the body involve biofilms, understanding and addressing biofilms can be important.

 At this time, tests available to patients and clinicians are unable to specifically identify biofilms within urine samples.
-However, with Next-Generation Sequencing and Deep Shotgun Metagenomics, organisms within a biofilm (that are released from the bladder while collecting a urine sample) are able to be identified.
+However, with Next-Generation Sequencing, organisms within a biofilm (that are released from the bladder while collecting a urine sample) are able to be identified.
 We’ve discussed biofilms further in our article on chronic bladder infection.

 I’m pregnant.
 Can I still utilize the information listed on your site?